-- Preheat oven to 350F degrees.
-Line two standard sized muffin tins with paper liners.
-Set aside.
+- Preheat oven to 400 degrees F. Line two standard sized muffin tins with cupcake liners; set aside.

-- In a medium-sized bowl, sift together flour, baking powder, baking soda, and salt.
+- In a medium mixing bowl, sift together flour, baking powder, baking soda, and salt.
 Set aside.

-- Set butter in a microwave-safe bowl and melt in the microwave.
-Whisk in brown sugar and granulated sugar.
+- Place butter in a microwave-safe bowl and melt.
+Whisk in brown sugar and granulated sugar until combined.

-- With an electric or stand mixer, mix egg, crushed pineapple, coconut milk, coconut rum, and vanilla extract into the sugar-butter mixture on low until just combined.
+- Whisk in egg, crushed pineapple, coconut milk, coconut rum, and vanilla extract into the sugar-butter mixture until well combined.

 Coconut Rum Cream Cheese

-- Continue adding confectioner's sugar one cup at a time until you reach your desired sweetness.
+- Continue adding powdered sugar 1/2 cup at a time until you reach your desired sweetness.
 Mix on low for 1 minute, then increase speed to high and beat for 2-3 minutes, or until fluffy and smooth.

-- Frost cooled cupcakes.
-I used the equivalent of a Wilton #1M tip.
+- Pipe frosting on cooled cupcakes.
 Garnish with shredded coconut, pineapple, cherries, or whatever you wish.